DOWNLOAD SOLRESOL: THE PROJECT V.0.95 (for Win 32-bit and 64-bit):

 First of all, SolReSol is beautiful.
 It is as beautiful as the bright colors of the rainbow and as the seven notes of the chromatic scale, so many artists use it in their installations, music, video clips, films, paintings, poems, performances and stories.
 There are also enthusiasts who speak this language and, hopefully, in the future it will gain a bigger following.
 Second, It is an almost perfectly structured minimalistic and versatile language (despite being called an a priori language, it is heavily influenced by French – this can be seen in both its grammar and vocabulary) with words separated into semantic groups, synonyms and homonyms that overcomplicate the language are almost absent and many antonyms can be formed by just inverting the syllables.
-SolReSol brings linguists one step closer in their search of the perfect language.
+SolReSol brings linguists one step closer to their discovery of the perfect language.

 3.Where do I start with SolReSol?